cor3ntin/wg21-1/README.md

 There is a proposal for [`std::expected`](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0323r2.pdf) which would benefit from many of these same ideas.
 If the idea to add monadic interfaces to standard library classes on a case-by-case basis is chosen rather than a unified non-member function interface, then compatibility between this proposal and the `std::expected` one should be maintained.

 Mapping functions which return `void` is supported, but is a pain to implement since `void` is not a regular type.
 If the [Regular Void](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0146r1.html) proposal was accepted, implementation would be simpler and the results of the operation would conform to users expectations better (i.e. return `std::optional<void>` instead of `std::optional<std::monostate>`.

+Any proposals which make lambdas or overload sets easier to write and pass around will greatly improve this proposal.
+In particular, proposals for [lift operators](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3617.htm) and [abbreviated lambdas](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0573r0.html) would ensure that the clean style is preserved in the face of many anonymous functions and overloads.

 Implementation experience
 -------------------------